threerocks-defi/code-review/rate-providers/ETHxRateProvider.md

     - [ethereum:0xAAE054B9b822554dd1D9d1F48f892B4585D3bbf0](https://etherscan.io/address/0xAAE054B9b822554dd1D9d1F48f892B4585D3bbf0#code)

 ## Context
-[Stader Labs](https://www.staderlabs.com/) has developed this Rate Provider to price their ETHx liquid staking token in terms of ETH.
-At time of writing, ETHx has been [audited](https://www.staderlabs.com/docs-v1/Ethereum/Smart_Contract_audits) by Halborn and SigmaPrime.
+[Stader Labs](https://www.staderlabs.com/) has developed this Rate Provider to price their `ETHx` liquid staking token in terms of `ETH`.
+At time of writing, `ETHx` has been [audited](https://www.staderlabs.com/docs-v1/Ethereum/Smart_Contract_audits) by Halborn and SigmaPrime.

 ## Review Checklist: Bare Minimum Compatibility
 Each of the items below represents an absolute requirement for the Rate Provider.
 If any of these is unchecked, the Rate Provider is unfit to use.